TadasRimkevicius/naive-bayesian-classifier/README.md

 		Selecting this option will prompt you to enter the name of the test data.
 The program will then use the trained model to produce a corresponding confusion matrix.

+		In addition to producing the confusion matrix, precision, sensitivity, and specificity metrics are also all generated.

 CONTACT
 	For any queries, please contact me (Tadas Rimkevicius) at